 Outdoor Play and Learning (OPAL)

-At Bank View Primary School, we believe that it is important that life is more than a virtual/digital world.
+At Bank View School, we believe that it is important that life is more than a virtual/digital world.
 We are passionate about your physical wellbeing and will therefore provide opportunities for our pupils to develop resilience and manage risk and elements of danger, through exploring and having fun outdoors.

-What is OPAL ?
+What is OPAL?

 OPAL at playtimes